fogfish/gurl/doc/user-guide.md

 #### Request Headers

 Use `type Header string` to declare headers and its values.
+Each request might contain declaration of multiple headers.

 ```go
 http.Join(